afzaldepllc/digi-era-pro/Z- Docuuments-folder/Email_Service_Integration/AWS_SES_INTEGRATION.md

 ## Conclusion

-The AWS SES email service implementation in DepLLC CRM provides a comprehensive, scalable, and secure email solution with the following key benefits:
+The AWS SES email service implementation in Digi Era Pro CRM provides a comprehensive, scalable, and secure email solution with the following key benefits:

 ### ✅ **Production-Ready Features**
 - **Multi-recipient Support**: TO, CC, BCC with validation